top of page

 Epidemiology

-The average age of onset of seizures is 35 years.
+average age of onset of attacks is between 25 and 50 years old.

 Genetic